isomerpages/mlaw-corp/_covid19/03-FAQ.md

 * Terminating leases for commercial or industrial property, on the basis of non-payment of rent
 * If any court proceedings have already started, they will be stayed or suspended.

+Additional relief applies for the following contracts:
+* Event- and tourism-related contracts:
+ Deposits cannot be automatically forfeited.
+Instead, an Assessor will determine whether it is just and equitable in the circumstances of the case for the deposit or any part of the deposit to be forfeited. o Where applicable, deposits that have already been forfeited will be restored. o This does not mean deposits are automatically refunded to the consumer.
+* Construction and supply contracts: o Contractors will not be liable for breach of contract or liquidated damages o Calling on a performance bond will not be allowed

+**5.How long will the relief last for?**

+By default, the relief will last for six months after the Bill commences.
+The Government will continue to monitor the situation, and may adjust this period later on.

+**6. What do I have to do to get relief?**

+More details will be announced in mid-April 2020.

+In summary:
+If you are in a contract covered by the Bill, and are unable to fulfil your contractual obligations because of COVID-19, you can issue a notification for relief to the other party to the contract.
+More details on the form the notification should take will be announced later.

+Upon notification, the relief provided by the Bill will apply.
+The other party will not be able to take action against you.
+Any proceedings that have already started must be stayed or suspended.

+If the other party disagrees that your non-performance is because of COVID-19, the dispute will be determined by an Assessor.